-• The U.S. should ensure Americans are receiving opportunities to gain the skills and training necessary to secure jobs in areas where there is a demand for high-skilled workers.
+- The U.S. should ensure Americans are receiving opportunities to gain the skills and training necessary to secure iobs in areas where there is a demand for high-skilled workers.
 However, the U.S. workforce currently lacks the technical knowledge and skills to fill available high-tech positions.
 A 2019 American Action Forum study estimates the talent shortage of workers with a post-secondary degree will result in more than 9 million job vacancies and \$1.2 trillion in lost production over the next decade.
-While education can help narrow this skills gap in the long-term, the tech industry, and the U.S. economy as a whole, would benefit from employing high-skilled immigrants to fill these open job positions in the short-term and increase U.S. productivity.

-• Congress, not an unelected decisionmaking or advisory body, should establish the appropriate levels of high-skilled immigration and the scope and contours of high-skilled employment and visa classifications.
+While education can help narrow this skills gap in the long term, the tech industry, and the U.S. economy as a whole, would benefit from employing high-skilled immigrants to fill these open job positions in the short term.
+Doing so will increase America's competitive advantage over strategic competitors and safeguard America's national security interests in the 21st century global economy. - Congress should establish the appropriate levels of high-skilled immigration and the scope and contours of high-skilled employment and visa classifications. - A science, technology, engineering, and math (STEM) visa for foreign

-• A science, technology, engineering, and math (STEM) visa for foreign students who have earned Master's degrees or above from U.S. colleges and universities promotes economic growth by ensuring that talented innovators educated and trained in the U.S. can become citizens and create jobs here.
-TechNet opposes executive actions to restrict foreign students from learning in the United States because it would have a negative impact on our nation's economy, interrupt the educational attainment of international students, and place a burden on institutions of higher education.

-TechNet recognizes the importance to the American economy of STEM in general, and the Optional Practical Training (OPT) and STEM OPT programs, in particular.
+- students who have earned Master's degrees or above from U.S. colleges and universities would promote economic growth by ensuring that talented innovators educated and trained in the U.S. can become citizens and create jobs here.
+TechNet opposes executive actions to restrict foreign students from learning in the United States because it would have a negative impact on our nation's economy, interrupt the educational attainment of international students, and place a burden on institutions of higher education. - TechNet recognizes the importance to the American economy of STEM in general, and the Optional Practical Training (OPT) and STEM OPT programs, in particular.
 Companies of every size, in every industry and geography, depend on workers trained in STEM fields to succeed.
 But American companies are struggling with a sustained scarcity of STEM-trained workers resulting in an inability to fill STEM jobs and causing persistent vacancies.
 TechNet strongly supports the OPT and STEM OPT programs and will vigorously defend them against any attempts at elimination.

-• Given the contributions refugees make to our economy and society, TechNet supports efforts by federal, state, and local governments to ensure the U.S. continues its proud tradition of welcoming refugees in our communities, particularly from Afghanistan, given the conclusion of U.S. military operations there.

-• TechNet opposes the implementation of travel bans to restrict legal immigration from countries for religious or ethnic reasons.
+- Given the contributions refugees make to our economy and society, TechNet supports efforts by federal, state, and local governments to ensure the U.S. continues its proud tradition of welcoming refugees in our communities, particularly from Afghanistan, given the conclusion of U.S. military operations there. - TechNet opposes the reimplementation of travel bans to restrict legal immigration from countries for religious or ethnic reasons.
 Enhanced vetting and information gathering on particular individuals spending time in certain countries is a more appropriate and strategic way to protect national security.

-III.
+II.
 Inclusion, Diversity, and Racial Justice

 The technology industry is committed to promoting an inclusive workforce and nation that reflects the diversity of our customers and people.
 To ensure that our economy remains robust and innovative, we support education, workforce development, and immigration policies that empower the best and brightest people to continue making important contributions to our nation and communities.
-TechNet opposes all forms of discrimination on the basis of nationality, race, religion, age, disability, sexual orientation, or gender identity.
+TechNet opposes all forms of discrimination on the basis of nationality, race, religion, age, disability, sexual orientation, age, gender, or gender identity.